 Every two years, a new group of inductees are announced and celebrated at an induction dinner event.
-Our next dinner will be held on 3rd May 2020.
-For information on our event or to book tickets, click here.
+Our next dinner will be held in 2025.

 - To recognise and honour those whose achievements have enriched the New Zealand thoroughbred industry.

 - To increase national and international interest and participation in New Zealand racing.

 - To develop a prestigious event that has unique appeal to the general public as well as racing enthusiasts.

 - To enhance the image and brand of the New Zealand Racing Hall of Fame event.

 - Inductees are chosen from right across New Zealand thoroughbred history, in two categories, Horses and People.

 - The selection panel comprised journalists, historians and industry professionals.